OvThAlmin/SoftwareEngineerChallenge/designQuestion/desgin answer.md

-# Design Question: Design A Google Analytic like Backend System
+# Design A Google Analytic like Backend System

 ## Architecture